 You’re enjoying the moment when you realize you’re missing your dive mask.
 You start to panic, and then you see it around Creed’s neck.
 His own mask his been discarded on the floor of the boat.

-Darn, you think, you shouldn’t have bragged about your new anti-fog mask.
+“Darn!” you think.
+“I shouldn’t have bragged about my new anti-fog mask.”